 Central to the political economy of economic development incentives is the lack of transparency around these programs and deals.
 Some high profile programs, such as Georgia's film incentives provide no details on the companies receiving incentives.
 Numerous states maintain exceptions to economic development activities, allowing broad exceptions to the release of information on economic deals (Jensen and Thrall, 2021).

-In the next section we further discuss the political economy of transparency and specifically discuss the potential implications of increasing transparency of local economic development programs.
-In this paper we address a specific type of transparency, the costs of abatements through lost revenues.
-This transparency mechanism has been linked with lower levels of spending and could plausibly limit the overuse of economic development incentives.
+As best summarized by watchdog group Good Jobs First, "Politicians only want to brag about the benefits of subsidy deals, while obscuring the true costs."
+2 In the next section we further discuss the political economy of transparency and specifically discuss the potential implications of increasing transparency of local economic development programs, linking this policy tool with the broader literature on the fiscal illusion.
+In this paper we address a specific type of transparency, the costs of abatements through lost revenues and how this cost transparency can restrain incentive use.
+We view our theory and analysis as an important contribution to this fiscal illusion literature.

-Transparency and Local Economic Development
+2 Transparency and Local Economic Development

 It is often noted that transparency is necessary for democratic governance; without transparency, voters cannot accurately determine what their elected officials are doing and thus cannot hold them accountable for their actions (Adsera, Boix and Payne, 2003).
 However, while cross-national evidence suggests that democracies are indeed more transparent than nondemocracies (Hollyer, Rosendorff and Vreeland, 2011), there is substantial variation in transparency between (and even within) democratic governments.
-What explains this variation in transparency, and what are its effects?

 The leading explanation for variation in transparency across and within democracies centers on electoral competition.
 The logic is that competitive elections foster uncertainty about whether or not the incumbent party will remain in power during the next cycle; knowing they may be removed from office, incumbent politicians in competitive democracies will pass transparency regulations in order to constrain future opposition parties.
-Wehner and de Renzio (2013) find that democracies with more competitive elections tended to have higher levels of budgetary disclosure.
-Berliner (2014) finds that democracies with more electoral competition are more likely to implement freedom of information laws, which constitute major steps towards transparency.
-Transparency may thus vary within and across democracies for strategic reasons rather than normative ones.
-Germane to this paper's topic is the literature on the effects of fiscal transparency: what happens when citizens are better informed about how the government is spending their tax money?
-Two findings are particularly worth discussing.
-First, greater fiscal transparency is associated with more balanced budgets (Benito and Bastida, 2009) and lower levels of debt Alt and Lassen (2006).
+States with greater electoral competition have been found to have higher levels of budgetary disclosure (Wehner and de Renzio, 2013) and are more likely to implement freedom of information laws (Berliner, 2014).